How to Become a Surrogate Mother? Eight Things You Must Know!

 Some intended parents may not wish to have any ongoing relationship with the surrogate mother.
 What happens at this stage will be based on your prior agreement with them, which is in writing.

-It’s not uncommon for some surrogates to go through an emotional upheaval at this time and some may require post-partum counseling from the surrogacy agency.
+It’s not uncommon for some surrogates to go through an emotional upheaval at this time and some may require post-partum counselling from the surrogacy agency.
 Joy of Life always supports our surrogate mothers in getting through this period with its superior service, experience, and understanding.

 - Is There a Timeline For Matching?